panzerdp/dmitripavlutin.com/content/posts/008-hoisting/index.md

 Hoisting affects differently:

-* variable declarations: using `var`, `let` or `const` keywords
+* variable declarations: using `var`, `let`, or `const` keywords
 * function declarations: using `function <name>() {...}` syntax
 * class declarations: using `class` keyword

-Let's examine these differences in more details.
+Let's examine these differences in more detail.

 ## 2. Function scope variables: var
 The [variable statement](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/var) creates and initializes variables inside the function scope: `var myVar, myVar2 = 'Init'`.
 By default a declared yet not initialized variable has `undefined` value.

-Plain and simple, developers use this statement from first JavaScript versions:
+Plain and simple, developers use this statement from the first JavaScript versions:

 ```javascript
 // Declare num variable